 QC acquires 100 percent ownership of Qikiqtaaluk Fisheries Corporation becoming the sole owner of the Saputi.

 Aqsarniit Hotel and Conference Centre breaks ground

-QC starts the construction of the 100 percent Inuit-owned Aqsarniit Hotel and Conference Centre in Iqaluit on the Inuit Owned Land.
+Construction of QC’s 100 percent Inuit-owned, Aqsarniit Hotel and Conference Centre in Iqaluit starts on Inuit Owned Land.